March 19, 2024 Culture Wars Netherlands Ideology Post-Truth Geert Wilders Populism

 Earlier this week, the Bavarian government banned the use of gender-inclusive language in the state’s schools, universities and government offices.

-The trouble with dismissing any idea of ideology implies that there’s a way to reach decisions—to make policy—that doesn’t rely on ideology but purely on the cold hard light of reason.
-It postulates that there’s some purity of reason that inexorably leads to the one correct decision.
+Dismissing ideology implies that there’s a better way to reach decisions—to make policy—that doesn’t rely on ideology but purely on the cold hard light of reason.
+It postulates that there’s some purity of reason that inexorably leads to the one correct decision.4

 Also, politics are piecemeal, complex, and the devil is in the details: Change one thing and you’ll affect another.
 History is rife with unforeseen consequences and unanticipated side-effects of the best intentions.